Artificial intelligence: Algorithmic bias and fairness

 Machine learning applications can be biased (Note: In statistics, a bias is a systematic error or deviation from the correct value.
-But in the context of fairness, it refers to a tendency in favor or against a certain group or individual characteristic, usually in a way that is considered unfair or harmful.
+But in the context of fairness, it refers to a tendency in favour or against a certain group or individual characteristic, usually in a way that is considered unfair or harmful.
 A statistically unbiased AI system that produces disparate outcomes for different demographic groups may thus be viewed as biased in the ethical sense.) if they learn from biased data.
 The developers may not be aware that the bias exists.
-Discriminatory behavior by some LLMs can be observed in their output.
+Discriminatory behaviour by some LLMs can be observed in their output.
 Bias can be introduced by the way training data is selected and by the way a model is deployed.
 If a biased algorithm is used to make decisions that can seriously harm people (as it can in medicine, finance, recruitment, housing or policing) then the algorithm may cause discrimination.
 The field of fairness studies how to prevent harms from algorithmic biases.

-On 28 June 2015, Google Photos's new image labeling feature mistakenly identified Jacky Alcine and a friend as "gorillas" because they were black.
+On 28 June 2015, Google Photos's new image labelling feature mistakenly identified Jacky Alcine and a friend as "gorillas" because they were black.
 The system was trained on a dataset that contained very few images of black people, a problem called "sample size disparity".
 Google "fixed" this problem by preventing the system from labelling anything as a "gorilla".
 Eight years later, in 2023, Google Photos still could not identify a gorilla, and neither could similar products from Apple, Facebook, Microsoft and Amazon.

 COMPAS is a commercial program widely used by U.S. courts to assess the likelihood of a defendant becoming a recidivist.
 In 2016, Julia Angwin at ProPublica discovered that COMPAS exhibited racial bias, despite the fact that the program was not told the races of the defendants.
 Although the error rate for both whites and blacks was calibrated equal at exactly 61%, the errors for each race were different—the system consistently overestimated the chance that a black person would re-offend and would underestimate the chance that a white person would not re-offend.
-In 2017, several researchers (Note: Including Jon Kleinberg (Cornell University), Sendhil Mullainathan (University of Chicago), Cynthia Chouldechova (Carnegie Mellon) and Sam Corbett-Davis (Stanford)) showed that it was mathematically impossible for COMPAS to accommodate all possible measures of fairness when the base rates of re-offense were different for whites and blacks in the data.
+In 2017, several researchers (Note: Including Jon Kleinberg (Cornell University), Sendhil Mullainathan (University of Chicago), Cynthia Chouldechova (Carnegie Mellon) and Sam Corbett-Davis (Stanford)) showed that it was mathematically impossible for COMPAS to accommodate all possible measures of fairness when the base rates of re-offence were different for whites and blacks in the data.